dfenerski/ui5-sample-native-state/README.md

 }
 ```

 Albeit simple, this model suffices for demo purposes.
-We can bind our UI5 list to `items` & put "highlighted" tasks into `selectedTask` .
+We can bind our UI5 list to `items` and put "highlighted" tasks into `selectedTask` .
 The constructor uses the utility type `Partial` which makes it convenient to create instances of this class

 ### Creating adapter for "writes"

 This is the limit of what barebone typization can give us.
 Anyone exposed to more complex `JSONModel` s knows it only gets worse from here.
 Why?
-Well there are 2 options & none of them are very good.
-You can use `model.setProperty` for granular binding update & endure the pain of writing magic strings any time you want to update a property or you can keep a reference to the data you passed to the `JSONModel` constructor, update the object by reference, and then call `updateBindings` to refresh the bindings cuz the model won't pick them up (`bObservable` only works for existing props).
+Well there are 2 options and none of them are very good.
+You can use `model.setProperty` for granular binding update and endure the pain of writing magic strings any time you want to update a property or you can keep a reference to the data you passed to the `JSONModel` constructor, update the object by reference, and then call `updateBindings` to refresh the bindings because the model won't pick them up (`bObservable` only works for existing props).

 To address this, solutions using third-party libraries do exist.
 However to me, it seems like a bit of an overkill to add a npm package for something that UI5 handles natively for the most part.